Find Affordable College Courses

 Omaha, NE

 Clarkson College came in at #6 in this year’s edition of the Best Value Health Professions Bachelor’s Degree Schools in Nebraska ranking.
-Located in the city of Omaha, Clarkson College is a private not-for-profit school with a small student population.
+Located in the large city of Omaha, Clarkson College is a private not-for-profit college with a small student population.

 Full Health Professions at Clarkson College Report

-Nebraska Methodist College of Nursing & Allied Health landed the #7 spot in the 2023 rankings for the best value bachelor’s degree health professions programs.
-Located in the large city of Omaha, Nebraska Methodist College is a private not-for-profit college with a small student population.
+Nebraska Methodist College of Nursing & Allied Health ranked #7 on this year’s Best Value Health Professions Bachelor’s Degree Schools in Nebraska list.
+Located in the city of Omaha, Nebraska Methodist College is a private not-for-profit school with a small student population.

-The average tuition and fees for an in-state undergraduate at Nebraska Methodist College are $15,439 a year.
+The average tuition and fees for an in-state undergraduate at Bryan College of Health Sciences are $17,766 a year.

 Read More…